-We also should mention some additional special features of the book that are continued from the fourth edition.
+We also should mention some additional special features of the book that are continued from the fifth edition.

-- Diverse examples, problems, and cases convey the pervasive relevance of management science. - A strong managerial perspective. - Learning objectives at the beginning of each chapter. - Numerous margin notes that clarify and highlight key points. - Excel tips interspersed among the margin notes. - · Review questions at the end of each section. - A glossary at the end of each chapter. - Partial answers to selected problems in the back of the book. - Supplementary text material on the CD-ROM (as identified in the table of contents). - An Excel-based software package (MS Courseware) on the CD-ROM and website that includes many add-ins, templates, and files (described below). - Other helpful supplements on the CD-ROM and website (described later).
+- Diverse examples, problems, and cases convey the pervasive relevance of management science. - A strong managerial perspective. - Learning objectives at the beginning of each chapter. - Numerous margin notes that clarify and highlight key points. - Excel tips interspersed among the margin notes. - Review questions at the end of each section. - A glossary at the end of each chapter. - Partial answers to selected problems in the back of the book. - Extensive supplementary text materials (nine supplements to book chapters and seven additional chapters) are available in the Instructor Resources of McGraw-Hill's online homework management platform, Connect, (described later) and on the website, www.mhhe .com/Hillier6e.